Peng-1124/web-softwaretools-plain/report/Features.md

 *do we implement it well?*

 After we have finished this feature of our website, in the first sprint review meeting, our team members all consider this feature is qualified.
-Then we also did the user interview and competitive website analysis, as we can see here(加链接).
+Then we also did the user interview and competitive website analysis, as we can see during the link at the beginning.
 We have found TaoBao has the same function as this.
 So when browsing our website, the buyer who wants to buy the pets can filter the pets by their preference on our website.
 About this feature, our users give us a nice feedback.

 # Feature 4: search pets by ID